Off-Grid Boat Life: How We Purify Water

 - 48,180 CFP = $457.72 USD

 - $457.72 A Year Per Person x two = $915.44

 $915.44 a year just in drinking water!
 The Acuva Eco and a couple of charcoal filters may seem like a big upfront investment, but it is way cheaper than buying bottled water.

 Water filtration and purification are incredibly important to any traveler and especially anyone traveling with their home.

-We have two thirsty felines on board and have friends, family and patrons who come stay with us.
-So, having an onboard setup like we do…well, I couldn’t imagine NOT having it!
+We have two thirsty felines on board and have friends, family, and patrons who come stay with us.
+So, having an onboard setup as we do…well, I couldn’t imagine NOT having it!